nodejs/node/BUILDING.md

 * Python 2.6 or 2.7
     * Python 2.6 reached its end of life in 2013 so its use is discouraged.
     * Python 2.7 reaches its end of life at the end of 2019 so a transition to Python 3 is underway
-    * Python 3.5, 3.6, nad 3.7 are intended to be supported in the near future
+    * Python 3.5, 3.6, and 3.7 are intended to be supported in the near future
 * GNU Make 3.81 or newer

 On macOS, install the `Xcode Command Line Tools` by running